Fall 2016 LIS Librarian Office Hours: Mon 12-2PM

 Dan Tracy, Library and Information Science and Research Support Services Librarian

-The LIS Virtual Library serves as the library portal for graduate students, faculty, and staff at the Graduate School of Library and Information Science (GSLIS) and library faculty and staff at the University Library.
+The LIS Virtual Library serves as the library portal for graduate students, faculty, and staff at the School of Information Sciences (the iSchool) and library faculty and staff at the University Library.
 It originated in a revision of the website for the former Library and Information Science Library on the third floor of the Main Library, which closed in 2009 as part of the library's New Service Models program.
-Since the closure of the physical library, LIS library staff have provided embedded library services at GSLIS, forging a close connection to patrons that extends even to the large population of distance students.
-Since 2013, LIS library staff can be found in the Social Sciences, Health, and Education Library when they are not at GSLIS.
+Since the closure of the physical library, LIS library staff have provided embedded library services at the iSchool, forging a close connection to patrons that extends even to the large population of distance students.
+Since 2013, LIS library staff can be found in the Social Sciences, Health, and Education Library when they are not at the iSchool.

-To serve the large distance population at GSLIS as well as on campus students, faculty, and staff, materials are purchased online when possible.
+To serve the large distance population at the iSchool as well as on campus students, faculty, and staff, materials are purchased online when possible.
 Most current print periodicals, print reference materials, and new books in LIS can be found in the Social Sciences, Health, and Education Library.
 Older materials are in the Main Stacks or at the Oak Street Remote Storage Facility.
 However, the multidisciplinary nature of the field means many and even most other libraries on campus hold relevant materials.
 Significant locations include the Communications Library; the History, Philosophy, and Newspaper Library; and Grainger Engineering Library.
 As part of the University Archives, the Library is also home to the American Library Association Archives.
 A guide has been prepared to help you explore the ALA Archives.

 The sources below discuss the history of the former Library Science Library and report on research related to LIS library collections and services.